balenaltd/handbook/Architecture-Calls.md

 ### Pinned Agenda Items

 We often have items that we want to keep revisiting.
 The process to do that is simply leaving the respective Front tickets open and also add a descriptive comment (e.g. `Pinned item for Mondays`)

+### Architecture Reviews

+The arch review sessions are the ongoing process where we are reviewing what our current source code and architecture is and making a plan for the future.
+[FlowDock thread](https://www.flowdock.com/app/rulemotion/r-architecture/threads/E2V3msPTbhmCUEf9vqEaU2PIpgo)